marcriera/train-controller-db/content/software/series/_index.md

 ---
-title: "Series"
+title: "List of software by series"
+linkTitle: "By series"
 weight: 1
 chapter: true
 ---

-This section lists software compatible with dedicated train controllers by series.
+This section lists software compatible with train controllers by series.

+{{% software-list-series %}}